dbaeka/pet-commerce/README.md

 - Most tests have been left out since they ensure more coverage rather than testing new functions.
 Rather, all feature tests were added for each endpoint.
 There is room for adding more edge cases
+- Logging was ommitted intentionally to focus on the code since choice of logging is team dependent and what works best with the tools available.

 *Note*: Calculation from order seeder might be off in invoice